LakshitPaliwal/marvelapp-Responsive-WebApp-Reactjs/README.md

 ## This is Responsive WebApp using ReactJs and Material UI.
 And this Assignment Qustion is given by Marvelapp.com
-## Question 3 : Create a responsive web page absolutely similar to this design.
-## The page should look pixel perfect as the designs mentioned.
+### Question 3 : Create a responsive web page absolutely similar to this design.
+The page should look pixel perfect as the designs mentioned.
 The page should be responsive.
-this question  is through Marvelapp.com
+This question  is through Marvelapp.com

 # Getting Started with Create React App